storks-amsterdam/vu-robotics-ros2/README.md

 ### Step 4: Connect to the VM and Run Docker Container
 -   Connect to your VM using SSH.
 You can click the **SSH** button next to your instance in the GCP Console.

+-   **Clean up old images (if any):**
+    If you have previously run the Docker container, it is recommended to remove any existing images of `storkslab/ros2-jazzy-franka` to avoid conflicts with previous versions.
+You can do this by executing the following command in your terminal:
+    ```bash
+    docker rmi storkslab/ros2-jazzy-franka --force
+    # or
+    docker image pull storkslab/ros2-jazzy-franka:latest
+    ```
 -   In the SSH terminal, run the following command to start the Docker container (same instruction as in Option 2):
     ```bash
     docker run --rm -p 8888:8888 storkslab/ros2-jazzy-franka:latest jupyter server
     ```
-    This command will download the Docker image and start a container, that deletes on shutdown (`--rm`).
+    This command will download the Docker image and start a container that removes itself on shutdown (`--rm`).
+Any modifications to the container's filesystem outside of the persisted volume will be lost when the container is removed.
 The container runs a Jupyter Lab instance with a VNC server, giving you access to a full desktop environment.

-    You can also run the container in detached mode by adding the `-d` flag:
+    To keep your progress, you can also run the container in detached mode by adding the `-d` flag:
     ```bash
     docker run -d -p 8888:8888 storkslab/ros2-jazzy-franka:latest jupyter server
     ```
     and use stop/start commands to manage the container.
 You can find more information about managing Docker containers in the [Docker documentation](https://docs.docker.com/get-started/overview/).

-    Note: If you close the terminal, the container will stop.
-If you want to keep it running in the background, use the `-d` flag as shown above.
-    File persistence: The `-v ros2_ws:/home/jovyan/ros2_ws` option mounts a Docker volume named `ros2_ws` to the container's workspace directory.
-This means that any files you create or modify in `/home/jovyan/ros2_ws` inside the container will be saved to the `ros2_ws` volume on your host machine, and will persist even after the container is stopped or removed.
-Best practice is to keep all your work inside this directory, or another attached volume, and to delete the container after use (`--rm`).
-Any modifications to the container's filesystem outside of this volume will be lost when the container is removed.

 ### Step 5: Access the Environment
 -   In your local web browser, navigate to `https://<your_vm_external_ip>:8888/lab`.